 Signing on as a youth sports coach is a huge commitment.
 You’re likely to spend several evenings a week with the team.
 And your weekends?
-Games and tournaments will take them over.
-But you’ll soon learn the benefits of coaching youth sports outweigh the sacrifices.
+Games and tournaments could take them over.
+And you'll have to deal with parents.

 What can you gain from becoming a volunteer coach?
 Read on for six rewarding benefits of coaching youth sports.